-Last week, I wrote a post on the widespread problem of sacroiliac (SI) joint dysfunction among yoga practitioners.
-In the post, I outlined several of the causes I’ve observed over more than 30 years of teaching and practicing yoga asana.
+I recently wrote a post on the widespread problem of sacroiliac (SI) joint dysfunction among yoga practitioners.
+In the post, I outlined several of the causes I’ve observed over more than 40 years of teaching and practicing yoga asana.
 In today’s post, we’ll explore how to prevent the first of these causes of SI joint problems.

 There could well be more reasons why SI joint dysfunction is common among yoga practitioners that I haven’t yet encountered.
 (I welcome your thoughts if you’ve experienced SI joint pain from a movement other than the ones I list below.)
-And there are certainly other things that may cause problems in our daily lives.
+And there are certainly other things we do in our daily lives that may cause problems.
 For example, actions such as improper lifting, shoveling snow and traumatic injuries can destabilize the joint.
 But there are specific actions we practice regularly in yoga that can cause SI joint dysfunction.

 Here are the ones I’ve identified so far: